 Investing outside the United States - Securities of issuers domiciled outside the United States or with significant operations or revenues outside the United States, and securities tied economically to countries outside the United States, may lose value because of adverse political, social, economic or market developments (including social instability, regional conflicts, terrorism and war) in the countries or regions in which the issuers are domiciled, operate or generate revenue or to which the securities are tied economically.
 These issuers may also be more susceptible to actions of foreign governments such as the imposition of price controls, sanctions, or punitive taxes that could adversely impact the value of these securities.
-To the extent the fund invests in securities that are denominated in currencies other than the U.S. dollar, these securities may also lose value due to changes in foreign currency exchange rates against the U.S. dollar and/or currencies of other countries.
+To the extent the fund invests in securities that are denominated in currencies other than the U.S. dollar, these securities may also lose value to changes in foreign currency exchange rates against the U.S. dollar and/or currencies of other countries.
 Securities markets in certain countries may be more volatile or less liquid than those in the United States.
 Investments outside the United States may also be subject to different accounting practices and different regulatory, legal, auditing, financial reporting and recordkeeping standards and practices, and may be more difficult to value, than those in the United States.
-In addition, the value of investments outside the United States may be increased risks of delayed settlement of securities purchased or sold by the fund, which could impact the liquidity of the fund's portfolio.
-The risks of investing outside the United States may be increased risks of heightened in connection with investments in emerging markets.
+In addition, the value of investments outside the United States may be reduced by foreign taxes, including foreign withholding taxes on interest and dividends.
+Further, there may be increased risks of delayed settlement of securities purchased or sold by the fund, which could impact the liquidity of the fund's portfolio.
+The risks of investing outside the United States may be heightened in connection with investments in emerging markets.